Colorado sales tax guide

 It's important to know the due dates associated with the filing frequency assigned to your business by the Colorado Department of Revenue.
 This way you'll be prepared and can plan accordingly.
 Failure to file by the assigned date can lead to late fines and interest charges.

-The DOR generally requires all sales tax filing to be completed by the 20th of the month.
+All sales tax filing must be completed by the 20th of the month following the end of your assigned collection period (Source).
 Below, we've grouped Colorado sales tax filing due dates by filing frequency for your convenience.
 Due dates falling on a weekend or holiday are adjusted to the following business day.

 |Reporting period||Filing deadline|